 FREQUENTLY ASKED QUESTIONS (FAQ'S) ABOUT NEONICOTINOID PESTICIDES 1.
 Q. How are you sure that the problem with bee decline is caused by neonicotinoid pesticides and not varroa mites, viruses, nutrition or loss of habitat?
 Bee health issues such as varroa and viruses, while significant, have been managed by beekeepers for many years, but despite their best efforts, beekeepers cannot manage neonicotinoid usage and exposure.
 As well, it's important to stress that neonicotinoids are not separate from the other problems facing honey bees - exposure to these pesticides actually makes them worse.
-By compromising the bees' immune systemiii, bees are more vulnerable to viruses and find it more difficult to fight off varroaiii; by reducing their navigation skills, neonicotinoids affect the bees' capacity to forage and communicate forage opportunities to other bees^{iv}; by reducing the availability of a diversity of uncontaminated plants, neonicotinoids compromise nutrition^v.
-This is why we believe that suspending the use of these chemicals is central to any strategy to improve the health of honey bees.
+By compromising the bees' immune systemiii, bees are more vulnerable to viruses and find it more difficult to fight off varroaiii; by reducing their navigation skills, neonicotinoids affect the bees' capacity to forage and communicate forage opportunities to other beesiv; by reducing the availability of a diversity of uncontaminated plants, neonicotinoids compromise nutritionv.
+Most recently, however, research from Harvard Universityvi directly links neonicotinoid pesticides to Colony Collapse and winter losses.
+Bee health issues cannot be addressed is isolation from the impact of these pesticides, which is why we believe that suspending the use of these chemicals is central to any strategy to address the survival of honey bees.
 2. Q. Why do you say that honey bees have declined by 35% over the past three years when the number of colonies in Canada has actually gone up?
-We measure the decline of honey bees by counting the losses of colonies that occur over the winter.
-In Ontario, 2012/13 winter losses amounted to 37.9% of colonies compared to the pre-2007 (and pre-neonicotinoid) historical average of 15-18% in Nation-wide, the winter mortality rate rose to about 29 per cent of honey bees in The winter loss figure for Ontario is very conservative, though, as it doesn't consider additional spring and summer losses that occur because colonies are weak from the sub-lethal effects of pesticides and cannot recover from winter damage.
+We currently measure the decline of honey bees by counting the losses of colonies that occur over the winter.
+In Ontario, 2012/13 winter losses amounted to 37.9% of colonies compared to the pre-2007 (and pre-neonicotinoid) historical average of 15-18% Nation-wide, the winter mortality rate rose to about 29 per cent of honey bees In the most recent information from an OBA survey for 2013/14 shows that forty percent of respondents lost more than half their hives this winter.
+However, the winter loss figure for Ontario is somewhat misleading, though, as it doesn't consider additional spring and summer losses that occur because colonies are weak from the sub-lethal effects of pesticides and cannot recover from winter damage. a.
 The fact that, despite these losses, the number of colonies has increased is primarily due to the efforts of beekeepers to maintain their inventory by dividing surviving colonies.
 However, the related costs of labour, new queens and the replacement of contaminated comb significantly erodes the ability of an Ontario beekeeper to make a living and deters new commercial beekeepers from entering the market.
 New hives, as well, are less productive pollinators and honey producers.
-A relevant indicator of the well being of the industry is honey production, which has declined by 32.6% in Ontario between 2012 and 2013, twice the national average.
-Viii 1 3.
+OBA estimates the value of replacement and opportunity cost to be \$500, far higher than the \$105 being offered by OMAF to those who lose more than 40% of their colonies in 2014.
+A relevant indicator of the well being of the industry is honey production, which has declined by 32.6% in Ontario between 2012 and 2013, twice the national average. ix 3.
 Q. Neonicotinoid pesticides have been around since 2004 in Ontario, why is the problem just showing up now?
 There are a number of reasons why this problem is emerging now: